 These features encompass all the ways a reply can be sent to the customer in question.
 Responding features can include:

-- Text editors for composing and sending responses to individual emails, chats, and messages.
+Text editors for composing and sending responses to individual emails, live chats, and messages.

-Many customer service software tools offer direct integration with other systems — and APIs for programmatic integration into even more places.
+Many customer service software tools offer direct integration with other systems as well as APIs for programmatic integration into even more places.
 Integrations allow a company to connect their customer service data with tools like:

-- Shopify and other services you use to serve customers.
+Shopify and other e-commerce services you use to serve customers.

 6. Analyzing and reporting